Before and After Science: Music and lyrics

-Jim DeRogatis, author of Turn on Your Mind: Four Decades of Great Psychedelic Rock, described the overall sound of Before and After Science as "the coldest and most clinical of Eno's pop efforts", while David Ross Smith of online music database AllMusic wrote that "Despite the album's pop format, the sound is unique and strays far from the mainstream".
-According to David Bowie's biographer Thomas Jerome Seabrook, the album is "split between up-tempo art-rock on side one and more pastoral material on side two", while Piotr Orlov of LA Weekly categorized it as an art pop record.
+Jim DeRogatis, author of Turn on Your Mind: Four Decades of Great Psychedelic Rock, described the overall sound of Before and After Science as "the coldest and most clinical of Eno's pop efforts".
+David Ross Smith of online music database AllMusic wrote that "Despite the album's pop format, the sound is unique and strays far from the mainstream".
+According to David Bowie biographer Thomas Jerome Seabrook, the album is "split between up-tempo art-rock on side one and more pastoral material on side two", while Piotr Orlov of LA Weekly categorized it as an art pop record.
 The album's opening tracks "No One Receiving" and "Backwater" start the album as upbeat and bouncy songs.
-"King's Lead Hat" is an anagram of Talking Heads, a new wave group Eno had met after a concert in England when they were touring with Ramones.
+"King's Lead Hat" is an anagram of Talking Heads, a new wave group Eno had met after a concert in England when they were touring with the Ramones.
 Eno would later produce Talking Heads' second, third and fourth albums, including Remain in Light.
 The last five songs of the album have been described as having "an occasional pastoral quality" and being "pensive and atmospheric".

-Opposed to Another Green Worlds music, which Eno described as "sky music", Eno referred to the music of Before and After Science as "ocean music".
+Eno referred to the music of Before and After Science as "ocean music", as opposed to Another Green World, which he described as "sky music".
 References to water in the lyrics appear in songs such as "Backwater", "Julie With..." and "By this River".
 Author Simon Reynolds noted themes of "boredom" and "bliss" through the album, citing "Here He Comes", about "a boy trying to vanish by floating through the sky through a different time" and "Spider and I", about a boy watching the sky and dreaming about being carried away with a ship, as examples.
 Eno's songwriting style was described as "a sound-over-sense approach".
-Influenced by poet Kurt Schwitters, Eno consciously did not make songwriting or lyrics the main focus in the music.
+Influenced by German artist and poet Kurt Schwitters, Eno consciously did not make songwriting or lyrics the main focus in the music.
 Tom Carson of Rolling Stone noted this style, stating that the lyrics are "only complementary variables" to the music on the album.
 Lester Bangs commented on Eno's lyrical style on "Julie with..." stating that the lyrics' themes "could be a murderer's ruminations, or simply a lovers' retreat... or Julie could be three years old".
 Schwitters' influence is also shown on the song "Kurt's Rejoinder", on which samples of Schwitters' poem "Ursonate" can be heard.